Appendix H — Changes in the third edition

 - Consistence tests have been re-written with clear, step by step instructions.
 The evaluation criteria are unchanged, except for the following:

-- REMOVE reference to the use of handheld penetrometers and Singleton blades, as these are no longer common practice
+- REMOVE reference to the use of handheld penetrometers and Singleton blades, as these are no longer common practice.
+Notes about their origin and previous use are retained to give context to legacy literature.

 Field tests